cloudlinux/imunify360-documentation/docs/dashboard/README.md

 ![](/images/SettingsMalwareResourceConsumption.png)

-* <span class="notranslate">_CPU consumption_</span> – allows to set a level of CPU usage by Malware Scanner.
+* <span class="notranslate">_CPU consumption_</span> – allows setting a level of CPU usage by Malware Scanner.
     ::: tip Note
     Low CPU usage means low scanning speed
     :::
-* <span class="notranslate">_I/O consumption_</span> – allows to set a level of I/O usage by Malware Scanner.
+* <span class="notranslate">_I/O consumption_</span> – allows setting a level of I/O usage by Malware Scanner.
     :::tip Note
     Low I/O usage means low scanning speed
     :::

     :::tip Note
     If Imunify360 is running on CloudLinux OS, LVE is used to manage scan intensity.
-If it is running on other operating systems, “nice” is used to control CPU and “ionice” is used when the I/O scheduler is CFQ.
+If it is running on other operating systems, “nice” is used to control the CPU and “ionice” is used when the I/O scheduler is CFQ.
     :::

 #### General